munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/lamija-colakovic/clock_init.rst

    :references: STM32F411 Overview, Introduction to clock initialization
    :verification-and-validation:

-   The system shall use the RCC_PLLCFGR_PLLM (PLL Configuration Register) bit mask to access the PLLM field in the RCC_PLLCFGR register.
+   The system shall use the RCC_PLLCFGR_PLLM bit mask to read or write the PLLM field in the RCC_PLLCFGR register, which defines the input division factor for the PLL.

 .. req:: RCC_PLLCFGR_PLLM_Pos definition